High Huts of the White Mountains: Lonesome Lake

 Lonesome Lake Hut (44.1385°N 71.7033°W) is the second lowest hut in the system.
 It started out in 1876 as a fishing camp on Lonesome Lake, with cabins built by author W.C.
 Prime.
 The hut officially became part of the AMC system in 1929, when the State of New Hampshire bought the land and invited the club to run it as a shelter.

 Greenleaf

 Greenleaf Hut (44.1603°N 71.6604°W) lies on a prominent shoulder of Mount Lafayette, with views of Franconia Ridge.
 Its construction was the first to leave behind the stone and masonry construction technique utilized by earlier huts, and to use a team of mules to carry materials.
 It was completed in 1930 and pioneered running water and indoor toilets, reflecting an evolution of AMC huts from simple shelters towards becoming more like mountainside hostels.
 Much of Greenleaf's construction funding came from Colonel Charles Greenleaf, for whom it is named.
 It features a central dining room and kitchen flanked by two bunkrooms, a design which became the model for Galehead and Zealand Falls huts, both constructed within the next year.
 It is 4220 ft above sea level.

+This is the only one of the huts not located directly on the Appalachian Trail.
+From the AT at the summit of Mt.
+Lafayette, one must travel 1.1 miles down the west shoulder of the mountain on the Greenleaf Trail to reach the hut.